Get started now

 Amazing Business Results

-WHEREAS, Client is of the opinion that Consultant has the necessary qualifications, experience, and abilities to provide consulting services to Client; and Client desires to retain Consultant to provide certain consulting services and deliverables described herein upon the terms and conditions hereinafter set forth,
+WHEREAS, Client is of the opinion that Consultant has the necessary qualifications, experience, and abilities to provide services and software products to Client; and Client desires to retain Consultant to provide certain services and software products to Client described in any relevant Agreement,

-WHEREAS, Consultant is willing to provide such consulting services and deliverables to Client, each on the terms and conditions set forth in this Agreement.
+WHEREAS, Consultant is willing to provide such services and software products to Client, each on the terms and conditions set forth in this Agreement.

-NOW, THEREFORE, in consideration of the mutual covenants, terms, and conditions set forth herein, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties agree as follows:
+NOW, THEREFORE, in consideration of the mutual covenants, terms, and conditions set forth herein, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties agree as follows, intending to be legally bound:

 1. Definitions